discordjs/guide/guide/commando/throttling.md

 });
 ```

 The command now has a cooldown.
-If a user tries to use the `meow` command more than two times in 10 seconds, it will not allow them to use it until the 10 seconds have fully passed.
+If a user tries to use the `meow` command more than two times in ten seconds, it will not allow them to use it until the ten seconds have fully passed.
 While useless in a command like `meow`, this can be very useful for other, heavier commands you don't want to be abused.